 NIPPV – or NPPV or NIV is the nomenclature for Non-Invasive Positive Pressure Ventilation or application of ventilator support via a mask or nasal interface

 NOSOCOMIAL INFECTION – infection acquired at least 48 hours after hospital admission, also known as hospital acquired infection.

-NU2ICU – a website for beginners in ICU nursing, you should go there…
+NU2ICU – a website for beginners in ICU nursing and otherwise, you should go there …

 O2 EXTRACTION RATIO (O2ER) – relationship between oxygen delivered and consumption expressed as a ratio (norm 22 – 30%).